Packwood Lake: History

 Packwood Lake has been used for several thousand years by Native Americans as summer quarters and hunting territory.
 Due to extremely cold winters and subsequent heavy snows, the area is considered largely uninhabitable during the winter.

+The lake was named after William Packwood, an early settler.
 Prospectors thoroughly searched the area of the lake in the early 1920s.
 Although some gold and silver was found, the small quantities and remoteness of the area proved mining to be not economical.

 Packwood Dam

 Packwood Lake was dammed in 1964 to produce electricity.
 There is a small 27-megawatt dam at the foot of the lake which has taken over the job of holding back the lake from the Snyder Mountain landslide.
 Great care was used when designing and building the dam so as not to affect the abundant wildlife that calls the lake and surrounding area home.
 The actual dam structure is only a couple of feet tall, creating only a small holding pond which feeds the penstock.

 Water from Packwood Lake is also piped to the town of Packwood and supplies the greater Packwood area.